LiteWolf101/IllagersPlus/README.md

 <h1>Illagers+</h1>

+<h2>You will no longer be able to find up-to-date code on this repo anymore.
+Please head on over to https://git.karmakrafts.dev/kk/mc-projects/illagersplus</h2>

 <p>Illagers+ is a mod that adds additional illagers to the game.
 These illagers spawn in randomly generated structures throughout the world.
 <br>
 Join the project's discord down below!